jeff665547/Project-ChipImgProc/doc/modules/introduction.md

 Introduction
 ===

 Centrillion Technologies produces a series of chips, such as Banff, ZION, YZ01, etc. Chips are arranged on the 384 or 96 chip tray (Figure 1) and scanned by SUMMIT Reader.
 During the process of scanning, due to the view field size of the microscope, the chip will be separated into several parts to be scanned.
 The image of each part is called a field of view (FOV), and the amount of acquired FOVs depends on the types of chips.
-After SUMMIT Reader finishes the scanning process, the functions in this library can be applied to process the images of acquired FOVs, and all FOVs of a chip will be stitched to produce a high-resolution image of a chip (Figure 2).
+After SUMMIT Reader finishes the scanning process, the functions in this library can be applied to process the images of acquired FOVs, and all FOVs of a chip stitch to produce a high-resolution image of a chip (Figure 2).

 @image html tray-to-chip.png width=800px
 @image latex tray-to-chip.png